tanay13/newsletter-service/README.md

  <img src="images/newsletter.png" alt="Logo" width="1000" height="450">

 While adding the newsletter content we are checking for <b>latestTime</b> key in the redis.
-If the new content time is lesser than the already stored <b>latestTime</b> key in redis then update all the keys in the redis, which are
+If the new content time is less than the already stored <b>latestTime</b> key in redis then update all the keys in the redis, which are

 1. latestTime
 2. latestText